katzsimon/movies/_packages/katzsimon/movie/README.md

 ###
 ### Repositories
-* There is a method to build an array of the distinct genres
+* There is a method to build an array of the distinct genres from the Movies in the database